vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 where $m^{\text{maint}}_t$ is the current maintenance margin as per the [margin spec](./0019-MCAL-margin_calculator.md)

+### 6. Market closure

+Should a perpetual futures market get closed using the [governance proposal](./0028-GOVE-governance.md#61-move-market-to-a-closed-state) an final funding payment should be calculated using the data available at that time and exchanged right before the final settlement using the price contained in the proposal is carried out.

 ### API considerations

 It should be possible to query the market for the list of current funding payment data points as well as history of calculated funding payment values.